obsidianmd/obsidian-help/en/Obsidian Sync/Migrate to Obsidian Sync.md

 - **iOS**: The **iCloud** folder within the Files app
 - **Other**: Any folder under a syncing service, such as `Drive/my-vault`, `Dropbox/my-vault`, `pSync/my-vault`, etc.

-While Android and Linux tend to have fewer issues with this, it’s still worth checking your vault location on these devices.
+While Android and Linux tend to have fewer issues with this, it's still worth checking your vault location on these devices.

 > [!tip] If your current local vault is connected to a remote vault, Obsidian will try to detect if the vault is in a syncing service.
 If it is, you will see a message at the top of Obsidian Sync's settings.